$ head featured.md

 MessyPoutine CTF

 Learn pipeline exploitation hands-on.
-Pwn requests, LOTP techniques, confused deputies — all the gravy.
+Pwn requests, LOTP techniques, confused deputies, and all the gravy.

 Start hacking